Summer in Sicily (UofM Students)

 Additional Information about the Coursework

-- If you want to take the Research in Sicily course, you will also be enrolled in the co-requisite Migration, Human Rights, & the Media course.
-Because the research will all be human rights focused, this co-requisite course will give you the contextual knowledge to succeed in your research project.
+- If you want to take the Research in Sicily course, you will need to either take the Migration, Human Rights, & the Media course or the International Human Rights Law course.
+Because the research will all be human rights focused, these co-requisite courses will give you the contextual knowledge to succeed in your research project.

 Full Course List